Thank you for taking the time to visit the website of Thurston Church of England Primary Academy.

-The governing body takes an active interest in the school with several governors occasionally helping on a voluntary basis in the school.
+The most recent published Ofsted inspection (October 2018) judged our school to be good.
+We are fortunate to have a very active governing body which takes an interest in the school with all governors regularly fulfilling their role through monitoring teaching and learning as well as helping on a voluntary basis in the school.

 Parents are interested and supportive, with some parents helping on a regular basis in the school.
 Other parents take an active role in 'FOTS' - Friends of Thurston School.
-They work in partnership with the staff and School Council to help to improve the school in various ways, including subsidising trips and visits and have recently purchased £1000 of new reading books, with a particular focus on boys' interests.
-This year, FOTS members refurbished the library.
+They work incredibly hard in partnership with the staff to help to improve the school in various ways, including subsidising trips, purchasing new reading books across the school and are currently raising money for new outdoor equipment.

 The school has an active School Council and Eco-Council.
 This year the School Council have focused on raising funds to help purchase classroom books and help with various local and global charities.

 Informal visits to the school are warmly welcomed, by appointment.
-We look forward to seeing you.
+I look forward to seeing you.